 Commanding the sea-front of fabulous Siracusa, Grand Hotel Ortigia is elegant, with excellent food.
-Laura loves the fresh fish & enjoys "getting lost ", absorbing the atmosphere in the old streets & piazzas, & gazing into the fab shops.
+Paul loves the fresh fish & enjoys "getting lost ", absorbing the atmosphere in the old streets & piazzas, & gazing into the fab shops.

 We love Ortigia's narrow streets, lined with oleander, pretty baroque balconies, tempting glimpses of blue sea and fabulous shops and bars.
 Capitalising on its prime position on the sea-front, and on the beautiful and imposing building, Grand Hotel Ortigia offers traditionally stylish accommodation.
 Rooms are comfortable and the whole hotel exudes taste and quality.